fregante/webext-content-scripts/readme.md

 # webext-content-scripts [![npm version](https://img.shields.io/npm/v/webext-content-scripts.svg)](https://www.npmjs.com/package/webext-content-scripts)

-> Utility functions to inject content scripts from a WebExtension.
+> Utility functions to inject content scripts in WebExtensions, for Manifest v2 and v3.

-Tested in Chrome, Firefox, and Safari.
+- Browsers: Chrome, Firefox, and Safari
+- Manifest: v2 and v3
+- Permissions: In manifest v3, you'll need the `scripting` permission
+- Context: They can be called from any context that has access to the `chrome.tabs` or `chrome.scripting` APIs

 **Sponsored by [PixieBrix](https://www.pixiebrix.com)** :tada: